fastify/fastify-dx/packages/fastify-vue/README.md

 └── package.json
 ```

 Several internal files are provided as virtual modules by Fastify DX.
-They are located inside the `fastify-dx-vue` package in `node_modules`, and dynamically loaded so you don't have to worry about them unless you want them overriden.
+They are located inside the `@fastify/vue` package in `node_modules`, and dynamically loaded so you don't have to worry about them unless you want them overriden.

 In this case, placing a file with the same name as the registered virtual module in your Vite project root will override it.
 Find the detailed rundown of all virtual modules [here][virtual-modules].